rasmunk/corc/README.rst

 .. image:: https://badge.fury.io/py/corc.svg
     :target: https://badge.fury.io/py/corc

-**Note**, corc is still very much in early development, therefore not every command and option will run as expected.
+**Note**, corc is a small project that is currently under development for providing a set of tools for managing infrastructure components.

-corc is a cloud orchestration tool for managing cloud resources, including VM's, virtual networks and container clusters.
+corc is a tool for conducting a range of operations for managing infrastructure components via a set of supported providers.

-In addition, corc provides the capability to schedule job on orchestrated resources

-The current implementation supports the `OCI <https://en.wikipedia.org/wiki/Oracle_Cloud>`_ and AWS `EC2 <https://en.wikipedia.org/wiki/Amazon_Elastic_Compute_Cloud>`_ backend.
+Each provider is defined as a seperate plugin that can be installed and utilized by corc.
+The list of components that corc exposes are:

+- Configurer
+- Compute
+- Orchestration
+- Storage

+Currently, the set of plugins/providers is very limited, and the initial development is focused on the area of orchestration and the associated `libvirt_provider` plugin.

+However, plugin/provider contributions for each of these components are very welcome.

 ------------
 Installation